Are these resources free?

 The schools only have shared-computers and their Office are in Japanese, how can I make my lesson materials or worksheets?

 There are free educational cloud version of Microsoft Office, Google G-Suite, and 3rd party cloud Office alternatives that you can use here.
-Even free cloud photo editing tools.
-Plus, digital blackboard and brainstorm mapping tools!!
+I highly recommend FriendOS to access your workspace on the cloud.
+What is FriendOS?
+Try out their cloud demo and if you like it, request a free account.
+Other than that, there are even free cloud photo editing tools, digital blackboard, and brainstorm mapping tools!!
 Google G-Suite offers educational add-on plugins.
 As for data cloud drives to store your work-related teaching materials and have access to educational collaboration tools are included with (free basic) registered school accounts.

 Where are these worksheets & digital worksheets based from?